Taiwing/ft_ssl/README.md

 ### base64

-This is an encoding scheme that simply takes binary data and represents it in a 65 characters format.
+This is an encoding scheme that simply takes binary data to represent it in a 65 characters format.
 Each character encodes 6bits of data.
-So the input is encoded 3 bytes at a time wich is 3 * 8 = 24 bits of data and 24 / 6 = 4 base64 characters.
-The first 64 characters in the set are the digits in base base 64, like '0123456789abcdef' are the digits in base 16, and the last one is the '=' sign with is only there to pad the output to make sure its length is a multiple of 4.
+So the input is encoded 3 bytes at a time wich is 3 * 8 = 24 bits of data for 24 / 6 = 4 base64 characters.
+The first 64 characters in the set are the digits in base base 64, like '0123456789abcdef' are the digits in base 16, and the last one is the '=' sign wich is only there to pad the output to make sure its length is a multiple of 4.

 ```